rabeckett/propane/docs/docs/02_Tutorial/3_Language_Overview.md

 The `not` combinator negates a set of paths.
 In this case `start(A)` describes all paths that start at router `A`, while `not start(A)` describes all paths that do not start at `A`.
 The `not` operator binds more tightly than other operators, so it applies only to the `start(A)` constraint in this example.

 The last combinator is the preference `>>` operator.
 The semantics of `>>` is that the constraint on the left should always be satisfied when possible.
 When it is not possible to satisfy the constraint (e.g., due to network failures), the constraint on the right should be satisfied instead.
-For example, suppose we prefer that traffic traverses middlebox `M` when possible, by any path is fine when this is not possible.
+For example, suppose we prefer that traffic traverses middlebox `M` when possible, but any path is fine when this is not possible.
 We might write a policy that looks like the following:

     define main = {
       1.2.3.4 => (through(B) >> any) & end(D)